Check out the Full Video Recording of the Interview here ⇒

 Breanna Cunningham: Hi there, Bre Cunningham.
 I’m here with Kelly Price, who you were probably able to watch during the live stream.
 Kelly is one of the amazing and unique people who loved bundled payments and all things related to payments.

 In her day-to-day world, she goes around the country educating hospitals, educating states on the nuance and the rules of the game, as you put it.
-Gosh, there’s so many facts that we could talk about this very complicated subject.
-Where I’d like to take-off is on the education policies.
+Gosh, there are so many facts that we could talk about this very complicated subject.
+Where I’d like to take off is on the education policies.
 When you go into a hospital, and you do the education process, where do you see success, and where do you see the barriers to getting your program up and running?

 Kelly Price: Where we see success, is when the hospital recognizes that this isn’t just a small program they can drop in the hands of their finance department or their managed care contracting department and let them take over.
 A lot of hospitals, they’re dealing with really small volumes, or just don’t even know where to start, will do something like that.
 That won’t succeed.
 You can’t just assign it to one area of the hospital.
 This is payment reform that requires teams of people from all over the organization, you need those managed care contracting people, you need the strategic folks, you need quality, you need the physicians, you need the finance and the leadership support, the discharge planners, to bring together a team with enough of the right people in it to be disruptive and it’s a pretty big effort.